dublx/packer-terraform-docker-aws-test/README.md

 ### Description
-Playground for Packer and Terraform to build a Docker based cloud cluster.
+Hi, this is a playground for Packer and Terraform to build a Docker based cloud cluster.

 Keeps build history of Packer build's Terraform states over iterations to your cloud configuration.
 Build history is stored in `builds/`.